Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

-Are you looking for a loan to cover your business expenses?
-Many traditional business loans are difficult to qualify for.
-If you’re struggling to be approved for a traditional business loan, you may want to consider using a personal loan for business use.
-By using your personal credit score and assets rather than your business’s, you effectively present an alternative risk profile to skittish lenders.
-You can then use the personal loan funds on business expenses.
+Personal loans for business use your personal credit score and borrower history rather than your business’s, effectively presenting an alternative risk profile to skittish lenders.
+You can then use the personal loan for your business expenses.

 Learn More About Our Top Picks